 This is an interesting example of a story in which the plan of the ‘main character’ (I mean Chrissie) runs alongside what the reader might wish the plan to be.

 For this reader, I wish Chrissie would take Queenie by the shoulders and give her a good talking to.
-I have been taught to expect this by the movies, of course.
-John Truby, who doctors Hollywood scripts for a living, includes ‘attack by ally’ as one of his 22-steps.
-Truby doesn’t say these steps are compulsory, but they’re definitely on the storytelling map.
-In most films, and in many popular written stories, you will encounter a scene in which the ally confronts the hero: “What are you doing?!
+In most films, and in many popular written stories, you will encounter a scene in which the ally confronts the main character: “What are you doing?!
 Don’t you know this is dangerous?!”
 That kind of thing.